ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

  contain the period directly preceding the first period in the main dataset.
 This data shall be the result of a prior imputation run and must not appear in the output.

+If weighted imputation is being implemented, then the back data should include the necessary periods for the specified time lag (e.g., the previous year) to allow this.

 Back data records shall always contain the following fields: